thlim78/simplenem12/README-task-domain-provided.md

 Your tasks:
 1. Write a list of any questions you would have to clarify these requirements.
-a.
-The source of csv file?
+ * The source of csv file?
 What is the time window the data file should arrive?
-b.
-After data parsing, where should the output be sent to (i.e. destination) ?
+ * After data parsing, where should the output be sent to (i.e. destination) ?
 What is the time window the output should be sent out
-c.
-How should the app handle exceptions /errors
+ * How should the app handle exceptions /errors
-   - if the csv is missing, invalid, or with corrupted data
+   * if the csv is missing, invalid, or with corrupted data
-   - if the first line of the data file is not 100, the last line of the data file is not 900, the meter read block does not start with 200, and/or the volume of the meter read does not start with 300 ?
+   * if the first line of the data file is not 100, the last line of the data file is not 900, the meter read block does not start with 200, and/or the volume of the meter read does not start with 300 ?
-   - if duplicate NMIs found in the same file?
+   * if duplicate NMIs found in the same file?
-   - if date format provided is incorrect?
+   * if date format provided is incorrect?
-   - if NMI provided is not equal to 10?
+   * if NMI provided is not equal to 10?
-   - if the quality provided is not A or E ?
+   * if the quality provided is not A or E ?
-   - if the energy unit is not KWH?
+   * if the energy unit is not KWH?

-d. any NMI lookup or validation required ?
+ * any NMI lookup or validation required ?
 Validation on NMI extinct, disconnect, abolished ?
-e.
-On average, how many csv files to be processed per run ?
+ * On average, how many csv files to be processed per run ?
 The time it take on average ?
 With this information, you can run with the same settings to see if the app is performing or all.

 2. Create a new class (e.g. SimpleNem12ParserImpl) that implements interface `SimpleNem12Parser`.